Speech-Language Pathology-Assistant Certificate Program

-Are you interested in becoming a speech-language pathologist assistant or audiologist assistant?
+Are you interested in becoming a speech-language pathologist assistant?

-Our fully online Speech-Language Pathologist/Audiologist-Assistant (SLP/A-A) Certificate program is designed to provide students with foundational knowledge in the areas of speech, language, and hearing development in order to be eligible to become assistants in Speech-Language Pathology and Audiology, and includes an increased amount of credit hours dedicated to clinical application and observation in the fields of SLP and Audiology.
-Being an SLP/A-assistant provides the opportunity to directly work with and help individuals with speech, language, and hearing disorders in schools, clinics, and hospitals, under the supervision of a certified speech-language pathologist.
+Our fully online Speech-Language Pathologist-Assistant (SLPA) Certificate program is designed to provide students with foundational knowledge in the areas of speech, language, and hearing development in order to be eligible to become assistants in Speech-Language Pathology, and includes an increased amount of credit hours dedicated to clinical application and observation in the fields of SLP.
+Being an SLP-assistant provides the opportunity to directly work with and help individuals with speech, language, and hearing disorders in schools, clinics, and hospitals, under the supervision of a certified speech-language pathologist.

-The SLP/A-A Certificate program consists of 13 online courses for a total of 38 credits.
-These 13 courses can be completed within one calendar year and are offered fully online (no face-to-face sessions required).
+The SLPA Certificate program consists of 8 online courses for a total of 23 credits.
+These 8 courses can be completed within one calendar year and are offered fully online (no face-to-face sessions required).
 The courses have an asynchronous learning environment, which means students can work on courses at times that best fit their schedule.
 However, instructors may assign deadlines for assignments, course projects, and exams.

 Requirements for Certificate Completion

-To receive the SLP/A-A Certificate from the University of Montana, a student must fulfill the following criteria:
+To receive the SLPA Certificate from the University of Montana, a student must fulfill the following criteria:

 - Possess a minimum grade average of 2.7 in all work attempted at the University of Montana-Missoula and a minimum grade of C or better in all courses that count toward program requirements.

-Transcripts are subject to review, and student must be enrolled in the SLP/A-A Certificate program.
+Transcripts are subject to review, and student must be enrolled in the SLPA Certificate program.

 UM Technology Requirements for Online Education